danielkocot/danielkocot.github.io/content/posts/charging_your_api_vol_6.md

 +++
 draft = false
 date = 2023-06-14T00:16:29+02:00
-title = "Charge your APIs Volume 6: Perfecting Your APIOps - Harnessing the Power of k6 for API Testing" description = "" slug = ""
-authors = []
+title = "Charge your APIs Volume 6: Perfecting Your APIOps - Harnessing the Power of k6 for API Testing [codencentric blog]" description = "" slug = "" authors = []